openpnp/openpnp/How-Does-a-Pick-and-Place-Work?.md

 ## Servos

 The other most common type of motor used in CNC is a servo.
 You may have run into a servo motor before in radio controlled planes and cars, and the concept is the same.
-A servo is a DC or AC motor that can control it's position with feedback from a sensor.
+A servo is a motor that can control it's position with feedback from a sensor.

 In an RC hobby servo, the sensor is often a potentiometer connected to the shaft of the motor.
 As the motor turns, the potentiometer's resistance changes and a controller reads the resistance.
 The controller maps the resistance to a position and it keeps the motor turning until it's reached the right position and then stops.

 In CNC servos the sensor is usually referred to as an "encoder".
 A potentiometer is a type of encoder, in that it it encodes a position into an output, but CNC encoders are usually optical or magnetic.
 These types of encoders can be extremely precise, measuring 10,000 positions per rev or more!

+So, with a servo you have a motor that can turn in either direction, and a sensor that tells you something about the position of the shaft of the motor.
+Reading this sensor and moving the shaft until the position is correct is called "closed loop control".

+Servos come in a variety of shapes, sizes, and configurations.
+They can be AC or DC and brushed or brushless.

+## Motor Drivers

+Motor drivers take a variety of low voltage, low current inputs, usually digital, and convert them to (sometimes) high voltage, high current outputs to drive the motor.
+We talked about step and direction a bit above, and that is the most common type of motor driver used for CNC.
+Motor drivers can be incredibly complex, incorporation PID control, encoder reading, tuning, and switching of massive voltages and currents.